<- All posts

 This means we need to turn our attention to the characteristics that would make a tool viable here.

 One is obviously speed.
 In fact, it should probably go without saying that you’ll need to be able to build tools quickly for RAD to work.
-There are a few different approaches to achieving this, which we’ll return to a little later.

 We also need to factor in team collaboration, since this is such a huge part of the RAD model.
 This includes collaboration during software development, as well as between developers and other stakeholders, like clients and end users.